 MCL Maximum Contaminant Level - the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-CCRU Consumer Confidence Report Unit (actual units multiplied by 1000 for ease of comparison) ppm parts per million, or milligrams per liter (mg/L) Action The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system Level must follow.
-N/A Not applicable pCi/L: picocuries per liter (a measure of radioactivity ND: Not detected
+CCRU Consumer Confidence Report Unit (actual units multiplied by 1000 for ease of comparison) ppm parts per million, or milligrams per liter (mg/L) ND Not Detected

-If you have any questions about this report, the water test results or concerning your water utility, please email us at info@cascadiawater.com or call (888) 235-0510 and ask for general manager Culley Lehman.
+If you have any questions about this report, the water test results or concerning your water utility, please email us at info@cascadiawater.com or call (888) 235-0510 and ask for the general manager Culley Lehman.